ziotom78/raytracing_course/tomasi-ray-tracing-12a.md

 # User Categories

--   In the case where the language used is Julia or Python, which allows interactive use, the best solution would be to define the scenes directly on the REPL (or in a Jupyter/Pluto notebook)!
+-   In the case where the language used is Julia or Python, which allows interactive use, the best solution would be to define the scenes directly in the REPL (or in a Jupyter/Pluto notebook)!

--   But in the case of programs written in C#, Nim or Rust, such a solution is obviously not feasible.
+-   But in the case of programs written in C#, Nim or Rust, such a solution is not easy to implement within your executable!

 -   (This is even truer for those of you who provide binaries with each new *release* of the code: in that case, your users may not even have compilers installed!)